Two Pointer Techniques for Linked List Problems

 };

-Middle of a Singly Linked List
+Middle Node of a Singly Linked List

 -th node, which is the middle node.

-We have two pointers, slow
+We use two pointers, slow

 and fast